 The white you choose should have a hue that complements the main color.

 Few people want a ‘hospital’ white.
 Consider how white reacts to shifting tones of flooring, wall color, lighting, and furnishings, says Tim F. of Wisconsin.

 I use white copy paper to display and view off-white chips, as it ‘dis-allows’ our human eyes to blend or adjust whites, says Faith C. – of Sioux Falls, South Dakota.

 Every white has an undertone, and that undertone will agree or fight with a stronger color it comes in contact with – for example, colors in wood trim, carpet, furniture, flooring, tiles, and cabinets.

 Rob V. of Madison, Wisconsin agrees.
 Placing whites next to each other will help pick the one you are comfortable with.

 know your colors

-When you’re selecting paint chips, opt for colors with undertones that will coordinate with colors already in the room, says Shellie S. of Loveland, CO.
+When you’re selecting paint chips, opt for colors with undertones that will coordinate with colors already in the room, says Shellie S.